'OMG! So This Just Happened': Miami's Most Famous Bald Eagle Lays Egg On Live Eagle Cam

 MIAMI (CBSMiami) – It’s not exactly a Christmas miracle, but it’s pretty darn close after learning a pair of Bald Eagles, which a live Eagle Cam has been focused on since mid-October, is expanding its family.

-The female eagle, named “Rita” laid an egg on Wednesday, the day before Thanksgiving and it was all live on the Eagle cam.READ MORE: Miami Rescue Mission Makes It Their Mission To Feed The Homeless On Thanksgiving
+The female eagle, named “Rita” laid an egg on Wednesday, the day before Thanksgiving and it was all live on the Eagle cam.READ MORE: Study: COVID-19 Reinfection Is Rare, Severe Disease Even Rarer

 Ron Magill, Zoo Miami Communications Director and founder of the Ron Magill Conservation Endowment, partnered with Lloyd Brown and Wildlife Rescue of Dade County to build a platform for an eagle nest and install live cameras after their nest fell 85 feet to the ground following a storm in March.
 One eaglet died and a second suffered a broken wing.